 When deciding whether or not to accept the first workers’ compensation offer you receive, you should also consider your options if you do not accept it.

-You’ll want to look at how close the first workers’ compensation offer is the settlement you actually deserve.
+You’ll want to look at how close the first workers’ compensation offer is to the settlement you actually deserve.
 A lawyer can help you look at your current and future costs, then compare them to what you’re being offered.
-If the difference is significant, your best option is likely fighting for a higher settlement.
+If the difference is significant, your best option is likely to fight for a higher settlement.

 Plus, to settle a claim through negotiations, both sides (you/your lawyer and the insurance company) must be willing to negotiate.
 You’ll need to discuss the pros and cons with your lawyer, then work on negotiating with the insurance adjuster to try and find a settlement amount that both sides will accept.
 If you are able to reach an amount that is fair to you and it’s accepted by the State Board of Workers’ Compensation, you’ll receive your settlement.

 Talk to a Workers’ Compensation Lawyer for Free Today